-Often, men don’t even know they have Klinefelter until they run into problems trying to have a child.
+Men with Klinefelter usually don’t know they have it until they run into problems trying to have a child.
 There’s no cure, but it can be treated.
-With the right care, most men with Klinefelter lead normal, healthy lives.

 You get the extra X chromosome by chance.
-Either the egg or sperm that came together to make you just happened to have an extra X chromosome.
-Older moms have a slightly higher chance of having a boy with Klinefelter, but the increase in probability is very small.
+Either the egg or the sperm that came together to create you had an extra X chromosome.
+Older women have a slightly higher chance of having a boy with XXY syndrome, but the chance is small.

 - An extra X chromosome in every cell, which is the most common

-- An extra X chromosome in only some cells, called mosaic Klinefelter, where you don’t get as many symptoms
+- An extra X chromosome in only some cells, called mosaic Klinefelter, in which you don’t have as many symptoms

 - More than one extra X chromosome, which is very rare and more severe